chauff/cse1500-web-transcripts/Assignment-2.md

 ---
 Hints:

-- Before using browser features unknown to you, check whether they are supported by at least some of the major browsers.
-Some features are expressed differently in different browsers.
+- You can, but do not have to use ES6 features.
+Check [http://es6-features.org](http://es6-features.org) if you are interested in what ES6 has to offer.
+- Be mindful of the time you have for your implementation work.
+Go for the fast solution if one is available, and move on to the next item to implement instead of being hung up on one feature for too long.
+For example, the demo game requires player 1 to enter a word (that player 2 has to guess).
+There are different ways to ask the player to provide a word, the simplest is the use of [`Window.prompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt).
+Unarguably there are visually more appealing solutions, however, this requires only one line of code, and is sufficient for our project.
+When you have time left, you can always go back to a feature and improve it.
-- When you test your code's functionality, test it in more than one browser.
+- When you test your code's functionality, test it in two browsers.
+If it works in one, but not the other, check the browser's WebConsole output; you will learn quickly whether you used a feature in your code that only one of your chosen browsers supported.
 - JavaScript is a dynamic language, important to remember when debugging.
 - The browser development tools are extremely helpful to debug client-side JavaScript.
 Use them.
 - Don't be afraid to use place-holders (e.g. in our word guessing game, we start off with a fixed string to guess).